amyDing629/BookReviewPlatform/README.md

 ## Page Details
+  ### HomeAndLogin
+  - **Guest**
+    - The home page for guests is index.html.
+They can view recommended books and posts demostrated in home page.
+They can also use top menu to visit other pages and login/register.
+    - Three books appears most frequently among users' created booklists will become recommended books displayed in the home page (including homepage for end users & admin uses)
+    - There should be maximum of 5 posts demostrated in home page.
+    - Guests cannot visit profiles of users whose posts are demostrated in this home page.
+Guests have to login/register first.
+    - For **login/register**, the default users are two:
+      - End user( username: user, password: user )
+      - Admin user ( username: admin, password: admin )
+      - Guests can also create an account to become a new end user.
+The required username or password has max length of 10
+  - **Regular User**
+    - The home page for regular users is index_end_after.html.
+The main differences between this html and index.html are:
+        - There is a welcome header in index_end_after.html (Hello [username], what would you like to read today), the username will be replaced to the corresponding user's username in phase 2.
+We use 'user' temporarily for phase 1.
+        - End users can now visit profiles of users whose posts are demostrated in this home page.
+They can also like/dislike and collect/uncollect posts
+        - They can visit their own profile by go to the 'User' block in the top menu.
+  - **Admin User**
+  - The home page for admin users is index_admin_after.html.
+The main differences between this html and index_end_after.html is:
+  - Admin user can manage posts demostrated in the home page.
+They can choose which post needs to be replaced in the first select box, and the replacement in the second select box.

   ### User
   - **Regular User**
     - When logged in as regular user, the right corner of the top menu bar will show as user's name.